techidaily/site-win11-tips/source/_posts/avoid-the-digital-snare-spotting-invisible-threats.md

 1. Note the**PID** next to the suspicious**Established** connection in Command Prompt.
 ![Note the PID Next to the Suspicious Established Connection in Command Prompt](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/4-note-the-pid-next-to-the-suspicious-established-connection-in-command-prompt.jpg)
 2. Open Task Manager.
-(See the[different ways to open Task Manager in Windows 10](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) and[11](https://www.makeuseof.com/how-to-access-task-manager-on-windows-11/) )
+(See the [different ways to open Task Manager in Windows 10](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) and [11](https://www.makeuseof.com/how-to-access-task-manager-on-windows-11/) )
 3. Go to the**Details** tab.
 4. Click the**PID column** to sort processes according to their PIDs.
 5. Find the process with the same**PID** that you noted down earlier.